 Working in layers is easy with acrylic paint.
-Acrylic is quick-drying and can be layered easily.
-It can be applied in a variety of thicknesses and transparencies and mixed with textured mediums.
+Acrylic is quick-drying and can be layered up fast.
+It can be applied in various thicknesses and transparencies and mixed with textured mediums.
 Using layers in a painting adds richness, history and depth.

 How I start with acrylic layers

-The early paint will not always be visible at the end so there is permission to break the blank canvas with random marks, scribbles, words and loose washes of paint without any fear.
+The first layer will not always be visible at the end so there is permission to break the blank canvas with random marks, scribbles, loose washes or even words without fear.
+It is safe and exciting to experiment on the canvas at this stage.

-In the first layer I prefer to have already chosen a colour palette and tools (to keep me on track) but this is not necessary.
-Many artists do not limit themselves this way when creating abstract or representational work.
+I prefer to have chosen a colour palette and tools (to keep me on track) but this is not necessary.
+Many artists do not limit themselves this way when creating abstract or representational art.

 Painting first layers of acrylic paint